 The Great Plains Art Museum is collaborating with the Nebraska Commission for the Blind and Visually Impaired and Tactile Images, a subsidiary of 3DPhotoWorks LLC, to bring a transformative tactile exhibition entitled The Journey: Documented Items/Undocumented Souls to our community.
 This partnership marks a significant milestone in enhancing accessibility, empowerment, and inclusivity for individuals with diverse abilities in Nebraska.

-The Journey presents a photographic essay chronicling the immigrant journey from South America to the United States through a deeply moving and impactful series of images by Getty Images Senior Special Correspondent John Moore.
+The Journey presents a photographic essay chronicling the immigrant journey from Latin America to the United States through a deeply moving and impactful series of images by Getty Images Senior Special Correspondent John Moore.
 Moore captures the story through items that have been lost or discarded—and later documented—along the way.
 He also talks about his experiences and these photographs as part of the audio included in the tactile displays.

 Tactile Images is dedicated to breaking down barriers for blind and disabled individuals in a predominantly sighted world.
 Through innovative tactile printing techniques, the company provides transformative experiences for the visually impaired, offering tactile exploration of visual and graphic materials accompanied by braille text, audio narratives, and scents.
 With a focus on accessibility, empowerment, and inclusivity, Tactile Images is committed to making knowledge and experiences accessible to all.